-In this study the companies that were delisted from Bombay Stock Exchange or National Stock Exchange and who's latest net worth and the net worth prior to the year of delisting is negative were taken.
-And for the bankrupt companies the year of bankruptcy was the year in which its net worth became negative.
-Financial institutions, delisted companies merged with other companies and companies for whom at least three for Indian listed companies.
+This research attempts to develop and compare the performance of bankruptcy prediction models using multiple discriminant analysis, logistic regression and neural network for Indian listed companies.
 The dataset consists of 72 matched pairs of bankrupt and non-bankrupt companies.
-The bankrupt companies had failed between the period 1991 to 2016.
+The bankrupt companies had failed between the periods of 1991 and 2016.
 Accuracy rates for one, two and three years prior to bankruptcy for neural network are 77.27, 63.64 and 65.91 percent respectively, and for logistic regression the values are 75.00, 59.09 and 61.36 percent.
-However, the accuracy rates for the multiple discriminant analysis 70.45, 61.36 and 61.36 percent.
+However, the accuracy rates for the multiple discriminant analysis are 70.45, 61.36 and 61.36 percent.

 The results have shown that compared to multiple discriminant analysis and logistic regression, the neural network has the highest prediction accuracy for all the three years prior to bankruptcy.
 This is so because neural networks have highly interconnected processing elements which process information by their dynamic state responses to external inputs.
-Thus, it is suggested that neural network modeling should be used as a successful bankruptcy predictor in case of Indian companies.
+Thus being so, it is suggested that neural network modeling should be used as successful bankruptcy predictor in case of Indian companies.